ho-wan-arb/go-exp/README.md

 - Example use of generics from: https://go.dev/doc/tutorial/generics

-## LLRB tree
+## TreeMap

-Implementation of a Left-Leaning 2-3 Red-Black tree with generics.
-This is a self balancing Binary Search Tree (BST).
+A Generic treemap backed by a balanced Binary Search Tree (BST).
+The treemap can be traversed in sorted order of keys using the Iterator.
+A custom comparator function can be used when initializing the treemap.

+This uses a Left-Leaning 2-3 Red-Black tree.

 Key properties:
 - Red links can 'glue' 2 nodes together, which have 3 children (hence 2-3 tree).